makersacademy/bowling-challenge/README.md

 - I would like to add support for multiple players.
 This could be achieved by initialising more than one scorecard, based on a number of selected players.
 They could also be prompted for their names.

 - I would like to improve the responsiveness of the website.
 At the moment it is designed with desktop/wide screens in mind, as the design emulates an paper scorecard (which are wide and not tall).

+- I would like to ad a bit of animation when the scores are written in to complete the immersive experience.